No Bake Quick Easy Vegan Pumpkin Pie Filling with Dates – Delicious, Sugar Free in a Blender

 This vegan pumpkin pie filling is dairy-free and eggless

 Use a blender to whip pecans, with the pumpkin pie spices, cornstarch, dates, and pumpkin puree – to a light and airy consistency – no dairy , sugar, or eggs required.

 The dates and cornstarch both work as thickeners.

-The pie filling becomes firm, and holds it shape even days later.
+Once boiled, poured into the crust, then cooled, the pie filling becomes firm, and holds it shape even days later.